Nachiket-072005/Spotify-website-clone/README.md

 ﻿# Spotify-website-clone

 This project is ongoing to make this website responsive so stay tuned.
+For better Experience to use Desktop window.

-- > Spotify Home Page(Using HTML & CSS)<br>https://hustlewithnachiket.github.io/Spotify-website-clone/Spotify_Web_Clone/
+- > Spotify Home Page(Using HTML & CSS)<br><a href = "https://hustlewithnachiket.github.io/Spotify-website-clone/Spotify_Web_Clone/">Live Demo</a>